sboparen/spacechem/defunct/README.md

 The main feature is the generation of a web page based on your uploaded solutions on [SolutionNet](http://spacechem.net/).
+Unfortunately, SolutionNet is gone, so these scripts aren't particularly useful anymore.

 It all started when I decided to try to get my cycle count within a factor of two of the best known solution on every level.
 This turned out to be much harder than I thought, and also difficult